Abdullahkou/abdullahkou.github.io/_pages/about.md

 ---

-📍 **On a personal note**, I am Syrian and Arab, deeply connected to my cultural heritage and background.
-I also enjoy reading and playing football in my free time.
+📍 On a personal note, I am Syrian and strongly connected to my cultural heritage, which influences both my work and perspective.
+Beyond that, I enjoy reading and playing football as ways to learn, unwind, and stay active